-Right Here/Right Now Productions from Geneva, introduced their latest VR short film Tangerine, which blends philosophy with Sci-Fi and was recently shown at the CineGlobe Film Festival, about a ballad-singing, guitar-strumming space cowboy and two hipsters separated by the time-space continuum.
+Right Here/Right Now Productions from Geneva, introduced their latest VR short film Tangerine, which blends philosophy with Sci-Fi and which was recently shown at the CineGlobe Film Festival, about a ballad-singing, guitar-strumming space cowboy and two hipsters separated by the time-space continuum.

 VirtaMed showcased 3D printed simulators of various body parts with surgical tools and interactive VR which is used for the virtual experience of performing surgery to train medical students before they are ready to perform it for real.

-HEds-GE demonstrated radiographic 3D scull models with different colours on various parts of the scull also to teach about surgery performance as well as a VR guide on how to put back together broken bones and how to build prostheses for the bones.
+HEds-GE demonstrated radiographic 3D skull models with different colours on various parts of the scull also to teach about surgery performance as well as a VR guide on how to put back together broken bones and how to build prostheses for the bones.

 Vedavi Medical from Zurich, showed 3D VR educational medical animation videos designed to enlighten customers and patients about different health problems and medical conditions.

 Idezo which is experimental based with 360° movies and VR simulations, did not fail to impress with demo videos with sensor-smart interface demonstrating how a drone is flying; a Smartstrap, CARUNDA 24, which is a device resembling a watch for monitoring blood pressure; and Mindfulness, which is designed for neurological monitoring of the brain during meditation.

 UNIL’s FNSNF included VR human relation projects: VR interviews in a job environment, where you are interviewed and receive negative feedback from your potential employee; and doctor-patient relations in a hospital environment where you are the doctor giving the bad news.

 However, not all companies in the exhibition were directly involved with VR and AR, though, they have expressed a strong interest in incorporating these technologies.